 You can get a detailed overview of the users in your organization Teamrooms.
-The evaluation can be restricted to members of a team, external organization or to a single (external) member.
+The evaluation can be restricted to members of a team, organizational unit, external organization or to a single (external) member.

 With the help of a device binding, a user can remain permanently logged in to the Fabasoft Cloud (see also chapter ““Authentication” tab”).
 You can use the “Devices” action of an organization member to log out a permanently logged in device.

 To define data protection settings for your organization, perform the following steps:

 Trusted networks are used, for example, in the validation of cookie-based user sessions.
 During the authentication process, a cookie is issued to identify the user session.
 This cookie is linked to the user's current device for security reasons.
 The device is identified by the IPv4 address of the network connection.
 The user session becomes invalid when the IPv4 address changes.
 In rare cases it may happen that the IPv4 address changes even though the device remains the same (e.g. if several proxies are involved or the IPv4 address of the device is reassigned).
 In this case, the user session also becomes invalid and the user must log on again.

 However, by defining secure address ranges, a user session remains valid even if the IPv4 address has changed, provided that the new IPv4 address is within the configured range.

 To define trusted networks for the organization, perform the following steps:

 Note: For external organizations, trusted networks can be specified on the “Advanced Settings” tab.

 The branding allows you to create personalized Teamrooms.
 If a branding is defined for an organization, Teamrooms are initialized with this branding.
 The branding is available if the “Branding” tool is activated.